MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 # Create guidelines for site usage

-Using the steps below as a template, create your own custom guidance for site owners on how sites are set up and managed in your organization.
+Using the steps below as a template, create your own custom guidance for SharePoint site owners on how sites are set up and managed in your organization.
 Each section provides guidance about what to include, sample text to help you get started, and links to resources to learn more about each area.

 [Download the PDF](https://github.com/MicrosoftDocs/OfficeDocs-SharePoint/raw/live/SharePoint/SharePointOnline/spodownloads/Sites-Usage-Guidelines-template.pdf)